Feb 7, 2018 | Civil Rights Law, Constitutional Rights

 Basics of police misconduct and qualified immunity

 When stopped by the police for a suspected crime, it’s definitely an unsettling experience.
-Nevertheless, if the police officer is simply performing his/her job and not violating your civil rights, then the police officer is virtually immune from a civil rights lawsuit.
+Nevertheless, if the police officer is simply performing their job and not violating your civil rights, then the police officer is virtually immune from a civil rights lawsuit.
 Things like negligence and failing to exercise due care are, usually, insufficient for a lawsuit.

 This is known as qualified immunity, and when bringing a police misconduct lawsuit to courts, the defense representing the law enforcement officer(s) will most likely raise a defense of qualified immunity.
 The short version of this legal doctrine is that it protects government officials (including police officers and law enforcement) “insofar as their conduct does not violate clearly established statutory or constitutional rights of which a reasonable person would have known.”
 In other words, you may have a lawsuit only when willful police conduct violates an existing statute and/or your Constitutional rights.